Before a Storm

 Prepare for Power Outages

-- Charge your phones, tablets, and other mobile devices.
+- Charge your phones, tablets, power backups and other mobile devices.

 - If you have a landline, ensure you have a corded phone.
 Cordless phones don’t work when the power is out.